 Pharmacies are busy places.
 Pharmacy technicians perform vital duties in support of pharmacists — counting pills, entering patient data, waiting on customers, and explaining the use and effects of drugs and medical devices.
 Pharmacies couldn’t run without them, and they deserve a day of appreciation for all their tireless work!
+So on October 18, we celebrate the women and men behind the counter.
 And yes — we need their help!

 The first pre-measured medication tablets, made possible by industrial technology, appeared on shelves.

 National Pharmacy Technician Day Activities